 c.
 Legal Impact

-Will, there be a legal impact, and how much will it be a lawsuit if the supplier does not comply with regulations?
+Will there be a legal impact, and how much will a lawsuit cost if the supplier does not comply with regulations?

 f.
 Assess the sensitivity of the supplier’s failures across internal & external factors:

-Liquidity – A highly leveraged supplier will be very sensitive to liquidity ,Geographical disruption – Social, political or vironmental disturbances
+- Liquidity – A highly leveraged supplier will be very sensitive to liquidity

-- Establish sensitivity of the supplier to external factors which predict the risk of failure
+c.
+Establish sensitivity of the supplier to external factors that predict the risk of failure

-- Create a heat map of Likelihood and Impact of failure
+d.
+Create a heat map of the Likelihood and Impact of failure

 a.
 Monitor the supplier’s metrics

-- Establish proxy indicators & metrics.
-For example, delivery performance is an excellent measure of capacity & process maturity.
+i.
+Establish proxy indicators and metrics.
+For example, delivery performance is an excellent measure of capacity and process maturity.

-- Correlation between these metrics (additional below) and the supplier risk are critical to managing risk proactively.
-Continuous monitoring of the vendor will alert you at the very beginning of disruption.
+ii.
+Correlation between these metrics (explained below) and the supplier risk are critical to proactively managing risk.
+Continuous monitoring of the vendor will alert you at the very beginning of any disruption.

 b.
 Monitor the external factors